20 March 2017

 For example, the Adapt and Grow initiative was introduced last year to help workers adapt to structural shifts in the economy with wage and training support.
 SkillsFuture Leadership Development Initiative was also introduced to support companies to groom Singaporean leaders by expanding leadership development programmes, and Singaporean citizens are provided with SkillsFuture credits that they can use to upgrade themselves with modular courses in various educational institutes.
 However, employers must also play a part in helping their employees remain relevant in the workforce.

-Here at Hydrogen, we believe that a structured re-skilling programme is an excellent but underutilized hiring method.
+At our recruitment agency, we believe that a structured re-skilling programme is an excellent but underutilized hiring method.
 Not only is the elusive 100% fit candidate rare but there is a highly motivated workforce in Singapore with transferable skill sets who, with a little investment could answer your hiring problem, transform your business and increase your retention.

 Over the next few months, we will be talking more about our views on life-long learning and re-skilling as a hiring strategy.
 We will also be hearing the thoughts of our clients and candidates.
 In the hope of playing a part to increase the employability of a workforce with high potential, we encourage other business strategists to rethink their hiring policies.